Fall 2025 brings a new technique from The Crochet Crowd for Mikey. It's the Warped Tunisian Online Workshop.

 Online Workshop

-My new workshop is an online course, and you can go through it at your own speed.
-In the same workshop, you will find right- and left-handed tutorials in the order in which I think you should learn.
-The course has downloadables used in the workshop and a graph for a baby blanket-sized project to test your skills.
+My new workshop is an online course you can complete at your own pace.
+In the same workshop, you will find right- and left-handed tutorials in the order I think you should learn them.
+The course includes downloadable workshop materials and a graph for a baby blanket-sized project to test your skills.

-There are 19 tutorials in all to follow, including the basics of Tunisian.
-The tutorials then go further to explain how to count the rows, loops on the hook, and much more.
+There are 20 tutorials in all, including the basics of Tunisian.
+The tutorials then go on to explain how to count rows, use loops on the hook, and more.
 While on paper, this looks tough, once you get it, you get it.

 There is a dishcloth-sized sample to practice with, with tutorials for each step.